 It took Christopher Columbus 5 weeks to cross the Atlantic ocean in 1492, from Canaries to Bahamas.

 Today, sailing across the Atlantic takes about 14 to 25 days.
-Racing boats can do it in under 10 (read below), but these are special types of boats with professional skippers in them.
-How long for an average sailboat to cross the Atlantic depends on the boat type, weather conditions, sailing skills and your route.
+Racing boats can do it in under 10.
+For an average sailboat it depends on the boat type, weather conditions, sailing skills and your route.

 One of the main routes is Canaries or Cape Verdes to the Caribbian which is east to west route.
 It’s probably the most enjoyable.
 How long will this route take?
 Usually takes about 20 days to sail this route.